Kitware/trame/docs/content/docs/tutorial-application.md

 ![Example Application](../images/tutorial-example.jpg)

-We will create a more complete example application that will show how to use several parts the ***trame*** library.
+In the following we will create a more complete example application to demonstrate how to use several parts the ***trame*** library.
 Developing a trame application requires the following coding steps:

 1. [Imports](#imports-id) for appropriate ***trame*** and vtk modules
 2. Create the necessary [VTK pipelines](#vtk_pipeline-id)